 Charis Cooper, Student Midwife

 Charis is originally from the New England area, then moved to Grand Rapids in 2006 to attend Cornerstone University, where she recieved her bachelors degree in psychology.

 After suffering a miscarriage and struggling with infertility from 2013-2015, Charis was able to become pregnant and gave birth to her first daughter, Lois, with Sara as her midwife in 2016 and then again with her second child, Eliza, in 2017.

 Since before that first birth, Charis has had the dream of becoming a midwife slowly growing in her heart and has continued to feel confident that this is work she has been made to do.
-She made the decision to join the Simply Born team in September 2016.
-She has attended 50+ births with Sara since then.
+She made the decision to join the Simply Born team in September 2016, she has attended several births with Sara since then.
 Holding that sacred space with mamas and babies is a gift she feels honored to receive and hopes to always treasure.

 Raquel Knack, CLC Lactation Counselor and Childbirth Educator

 As the creator of Grand Rapids Natural Birth and Pregnancy and Nourish Lactation Services, you can find me binging on birth videos, talking with midwives, and finding out about the latest things being offered to birthing families in our community.
 Being with mamas and babies is my happy place!
 I find so much joy in being with women who are just beginning this vital stage in life.
 I also love helping new parents learn what birth options may work best for them, and linking them to the resources they need.